 David has been described as a polymath and his career of more than three decades has been focussed on finding and understanding collective human behavioural patterns including deep-seated ‘patterns’ in history and then using them to try and predict the future for geopolitics and markets in today’s turbulent times.
 He has a remarkable track record.

-David’s advisory and speaking work today is based on his direct investment experience combined with a framework that can be used to explain and qualify decisions within an investment team, aid risk assessment, and reduce biases in collective investment decisions.
+David’s advisory and future trends speaking work today is based on his direct investment experience combined with a framework that can be used to explain and qualify decisions within an investment team, aid risk assessment, and reduce biases in collective investment decisions.

 Since his early 30’s David has owned and raced the famous classic racing yacht Cetewayo.
 The vessel is occasionally also used as part of senior management team strategy days as part of David Iconic leadership program.